RES 502 - Research Strategies

 • or from the list below

-If you have doubts or questions about the viability of a topic, clear it with me in advance by e-mailing: badke@twu.ca
+It is important that you clear your topics with me in advance by e-mailing: badke@twu.ca

 Note that you should stay with the same two topics throughout the course unless otherwise directed.